isomerpages/moe-bendemeerpri/_school-information/Admission/Phase 1 Sibling Registration and Letter of Consent, Undertaking.md

 b.
 If your child is non-SC / non-PR, you are not eligible for Phase 1.
 However, you can submit an online Indication of        Interest between 31 May and 6 Jun 2022 at [https://www.moe.gov.sg/primary/p1-registration](https://www.moe.gov.sg/primary/p1-registration).

 2\.
 You may refer to the MOE website at [https://www.moe.gov.sg/primary/p1-registration](https://www.moe.gov.sg/primary/p1-registration) for updates on the 2022 P1 Registration exercise.

 3\.
-For enquiries pertaining to the registration exercise, please contact the school’s General Office via phone at 6298 2911 or via email at <a href="mailto:Bendemeer_ps@moe.edu.sg"> Bendemeer_ps@moe.edu.sg</a>
+For enquiries pertaining to the registration exercise, please contact the school’s General Office via phone at 6298 2911 or via email at [Bendemeer_ps@moe.edu.sg](mailto:Bendemeer_ps@moe.edu.sg)

 Thank you.